bdevorem/WebPortfolio-Hugo/content/blorg/til/index.md

 Anyway, here I go!

+## 2020-05-24
+### TIL wood stain... stains
+Today I tried staining some plywood for a floating desk for Breezy.
+The stain we chose is one of those combination stain + polyurethane stains.
+Anyway I figured "I don't need gloves", as I picked up the open can, which promptly stained my hand and refused to wash off.
+The internet saved me with the suggestion to wash my hands with vegetable oil (I used olive oil) then with soap and water.
+After doing this twice my hands were no longer a sticky mess.

 ## 2019-05-17
 ### TIL about modifying history entries in JavaScript
 In the prior version of my recent [post on LEDs](/projects/leddrawing/), I did some nonsense to make it possible to share